-Section B will contain two compulsory 25 mark questions, with each being predominately based around a short scenario which may relate to more than one client.
+Section B will contain two compulsory 25 mark questions, with each being predominately based around a short scenario.

 One question will always predominantly come from syllabus section E, and consequently candidates should be prepared to answer a question relating to completion, review and reporting.
 There are a number of formats this question could adopt, including, but not limited to, requiring candidates to assess going concern, the impact of subsequent events, evaluating identified misstatements and the corresponding effect on the auditor's report.
 Candidates may also be asked to critique an auditor's report or evaluate the matters to be included in a report which is to be provided to management or those charged with governance.